danieletorelli/sbt-adoptopenjdk-alpine/README.md

 sbt-alpine
 ==========

-This is for running SBT in Docker using [AdoptOpenJDK 8](https://hub.docker.com/r/adoptopenjdk/openjdk8) alpine base images.
+This is for running SBT in Docker using [AdoptOpenJDK](https://hub.docker.com/r/adoptopenjdk) alpine base images.

 Usage
 -----